 With the goal of becoming a journalist, Capers attended the University of Colorado and Millsaps College.
 She was awarded a BA degree in English from the University of Mississippi in 1934.
 After a brief stint with Condé Nast’s publicity department in Boca Raton, Florida, Capers returned to Jackson.

 The year 1938 would prove pivotal for Charlotte Capers.
 The Capers family suffered a tragedy in the loss of her older brother, Walter Woldridge Capers.
 Born in 1905, Capers earned his LL.B. at Vanderbilt University, and attended the International School of Law at The Hague, Holland.
 In 1936 was chosen to serve in the state senate for the four-year term and was appointed chairman of the judiciary committee.
-He was also dean of the Jackson School of Law He died in December, 1938, from complications of rheumatic fever, and was buried in Biloxi, Mississippi, where he died.
+He was also dean of the Jackson School of Law He died in December, 1938, from complications of rheumatic fever, in Biloxi, Mississippi, and was buried in Lakewood Memorial Park in Clinton, Mississippi.

 In 1938, Charlotte Capers joined the staff of the Mississippi Department of Archives & History (hereafter, MDAH) as a stenographer.
 Capers later wrote, “I managed to avoid the responsibilities of hard times of bringing home some bacon during the Great Depression, I wanted to play on, until the Right Man swept me away to some swinging tune from A Great Big Band.
 When the R.M. failed to appear and the wolf was at the Rectory door, I was offered a job in MDAH, and was persuaded to accept it by a family increasingly nervous about making ends meet, and tired of supporting me.”
 She was to quip, “I came in for a cup of coffee and stayed 45 years.”